sdv-dev/SDMetrics/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Request a new feature that you would like to see implemented in SDMetrics
 title: ''
-labels: new feature, pending review
+labels: feature request, pending review
 assignees: ''

 ---